Why Successful SMS Live by Aviation Leading Indicators

 - Administering safety surveys.

-The point of this aviation leading indicator is that if management is slow to complete the most basic safety management tasks – managing issues and corrective actions – then they will likely be slow at many other areas of SMS as well.
+The point of this aviation leading indicator is that if management is slow to complete the most basic safety management tasks – managing issues and corrective actions – then they will likely be slow in many other areas of SMS as well.
 Measuring and monitoring these activities provides management with useful metrics to establish SMS goals and objectives.

 This list of leading indicators is not all-inclusive.
 There may be many more leading indicators that an imaginative safety manager may adopt to supplement the SMS' predictive risk management repertoire.